Mixed Boundary Value Problems on Cylindrical Domains: Introduction

 Finally, in Section~\ref{Sec: Well-posedness} we prove well-posedness of the three boundary problems for $t$-independent coefficients $A_0$ that are either Hermitean, of block form, or sufficiently close to one of these classes in the $\L^\infty$-topology.
 We also show that this result is stable under $t$-dependent perturbations $A$ satisfying a smallness condition on $\|A-A_0\|_C$.

 Of course, weak solutions to the elliptic system with mixed lateral boundary conditions can also be constructed using the Lax-Milgram lemma, provided there is an interior control $\nablatx u \in \L^2$ and that the data at $t=0$ is contained in the appropriate trace spaces.
 If $A = A_0$, then uniqueness of these Lax-Milgram solutions entails that their conormal gradient follows a semigroup flow as well.
 The difference to the methods we present in this paper is that our semigroup representation really is an \emph{a priori} result obtained independently of any solvability issues.
 The connection of the first-order $\D \B$-formalism to the classical energy solutions has been closely investigated for boundary value problems on the upper half-space \cite{Auscher-McIntosh-Mourgoglu_L2BVPs}.
 Similar results hold for our setup as well, but these considerations go beyond the scope of this article.
 The interested reader may refer to the PhD-thesis \cite{EigeneDiss} of the second author for details.
+In the context of energy solutions also inhomogeneous data on the lateral boundary can be treated.
+In fact, well-known trace and extension theorems from the cylinder to its full boundary and vice versa allow to reduce to an inhomogeneous equations $Lu = g$ again with homogeneous boundary conditions.
+For the two solution classes considered in this article, however, proving analogous trace and extension results is an interesting problem on its own account.
+Once this is established, one might be able to use the first-order approach with non-zero right-hand side.
+We leave this as an challenging open problem that is worthwhile pursuing.